Stochastic Compositional Gradient Descent under Compositional Constraints: Compositional Stochastic Saddle Point Method

 \end{assumption}

 \begin{assumption} The constraint functions $\lj$ have bounded second moments, i.e., for all $\x \in \cX$, it holds that

 for all $1\leq j \leq J$. \end{assumption}

-The stated assumptions are similar to those made in \cite{wang2017stochastic, thomdapu2019optimal} and hold for many problems of interest.
-In particular, observe from Assumptions \ref{adiff} and \ref{ainner} that we do not require the inner functions $\g$ and $\h$ to be smooth or convex, as long as the composite functions $F$ and $\{L_j\}_{j=1}^J$ are convex.
-However, as stated in Assumptions \ref{aoutersm} and \ref{aoutergra}, the outer functions $f$ and $\lj$ must have Lipschitz continuous and bounded gradients for almost any realization of $\zeta$ and $\psi$.
-Finally, Assumption \ref{aconsb} requires the constraint functions $\lj$ to take values with bounded second moments.
-Different from \cite{wang2017stochastic}, the present analysis does not consider the strongly convex or non-convex settings.
+The stated assumptions are standard and similar to those made in \cite{wang2017stochastic,wang2017accelerating, thomdapu2019optimal,thomdapu2021QoS} and hold for many problems of interest.
+First note that for $\theta < \sigma_0/2$, the surrogate problem \eqref{sur} is also strictly feasible, implying that its duality gap is zero and its dual optimal $\vlth$ is bounded as $\norm{\vlth} \leq B_{\lamb} < \infty$.
+From Assumptions \ref{adiff} and \ref{ainner}, we can see that the inner functions $\g$ and $\h$ are not required to be smooth or convex, as long as the composite functions $F$ and $\{L_j\}_{j=1}^J$ are convex.The assumption in \eqref{aoutersm} is strict in the sense that the outer functions must have Lipschitz continuous gradients for almost any realization of $\zeta$ and $\psi$.
+In general, many practical applications do not have randomness associated with the nonlinear outer functions (see \cite{wang2017stochastic,wang2017accelerating,thomdapu2019optimal,thomdapu2021QoS}) and satisfy the assumption in \eqref{aoutersm}.
+In other hand, the assumption in \ref{aoutergra} is pretty standard in stochastic approximation literature, and generally hold for many applications.
+Finally, Assumption \ref{aconsb} requires that the zero-th order value of constraint functions $\lj$ is bounded.